frederic-perez/AmE-dictionary/data/idioms.md

 __take no prisoners__ :two: To be utterly ruthless, uncompromising, or unyielding in the pursuit of one’s agenda or goal. _The new manager doesn’t take any prisoners when a project needs to get done._
 __take notice (of someone or something)__
 __take offense (at) (something)__ To be or feel insulted, offended, or humiliated by something.
+__take office__ To assume a position of political authority, especially one that is granted as the result of a public election.
 __take on__
 __take over__ :three: Assume control, management, or possession of, as in _The pilot told his copilot to take over the controls_, or _There’s a secret bid to take over our company._ _Kyle took over in the first half and finished with 23 points._ _Execs aren’t ready for AI to completely take over._
 __take pains__